Skip to main content

 The scientific supervisory board (EPES) provides pedagogical and scientific guidance during the planning and implementation of the schools' experimental activities.

-The admission of students to the first grade of the model High School takes place after examinations or a test of skills.
-Any specific issue regarding the type of exams or test (skills), the process of submitting applications for participation in the examinations, the procedure, the time and the competent bodies for conducting the examinations and ensuring the integrity of the process and the results are all determined by decision of the Minister of Education and Religion Affairs, issued after the recommendation of the DEPPS (Administrative Committee of Model and Experimental Schools) and the opinion of the IEP (Institute of Educational Policy).
+Admission of students to the first grade of the model High School takes place after examinations or a test of skills.
+Any specific issue regarding the type of exams or test (skills), and the process of submitting applications for participation in the examinations, are all determined by decision of the Minister of Education, issued after the recommendation of the DEPPS (Administrative Committee of Model and Experimental Schools) and the opinion of the IEP (Institute of Educational Policy).

 Students get accepted in experimental schools exclusively by draw in order to achieve as random a sample of students as possible.
-The scientific supervisory board (EPES) is responsible for the implementation of the draw procedure together with the school head, the school teachers' board and the parents' association.
+The Scientific Supervisory Board (EPES) is responsible for the implementation of the draw procedure together with the school head, and the school teachers' board.

-The selection of students concerns the first year of entry (that is grade A of gymnasio).
-Student progression from gymnasio to lykeio of these schools depends on school graduation exams.
+The selection of students concerns the first year of entry (that is grade A of lower secondary school-gymnasio).
+Student progression from lower secondary school (gymnasio) to upper secondary school (lykeio) of these schools depends on school graduation exams.

-The number of model gymnasia is 19, while experimental gymnasia are 16.
+The number of model lower secondary schools is 20, while experimental ones are 19.

-The number of model lykeia is 18, while experimental lykeia are 13.
+The number of model upper secondary schools is 19, while experimental ones are 12.

 Music schools

-Mousika scholeia (music schools) aim at preparing and training students who wish to follow a career in music.
-At the same time, they provide general education in case students eventually decide to pursue a career in another scientific or professional field (ministerial decision 3345/Γ2/2-9-1988).
+Music schools (mousika scholeia) aim at preparing and training students who wish to follow a career in music.
+At the same time, they provide general education in case students eventually decide to pursue a career in another scientific or professional field ministerial decision 3345/Γ2/2-9-1988).

 Music school students attend general education classes just as students of day lower and upper secondary schools.
 They also attend music classes which amount to 13-14 hours depending on the class.